jbariana/movie-recommender/README.md

 # Movie Recommender

 ## Overview
-Uses python for AI based recommendations on movies based on publicly available databases of movies and user ratings.

-## Project Structure
-# Movie Recommender

-## Overview
 Uses Python to generate AI-based movie recommendations from public datasets (MovieLens) and user ratings.
 This repo includes a SQLite database loader, a baseline recommender, and a simple CLI to print Top-K picks.

 ## Project Structure